peteroupc/peteroupc.github.io/randomfunc.md

         return count
     END METHOD

 > **Note:** A **geometric distribution** can be sampled by generating `NegativeBinomial(1, p)`, where `p` has the same meaning as in the negative binomial distribution.
 Here, the sampled number is the number of failures that have happened before a success happens.
-(Saucier 2000, p.
-44, also mentions an alternative definition that includes the success.)
+(This is the definition used in _Mathematica_, for example.
+Saucier 2000, p.
+44, also mentions an alternative definition that includes the success, and this is the definition used, for example, in Devroye 1986, p.
+498.)
 For example, if `p` is 0.5, the geometric distribution models the task "Flip a coin until you get tails, then count the number of heads."

 <a id=von_Mises_Distribution></a>
 ### von Mises Distribution